Shalabyyy/EgycryptocurrencyJS/README.md

 Setup
 ---------------------
-After Installing Node, you have to install the peoject dependenies.
+After Installing Node, you have to install the project dependenies.
 ```
 npm install
 cd wallet-client